 1:00 PM - 2:00 PM - Lakeshore A

-Music Supervisors and Music Directors for film, TV shows and advertising, are the new "rock stars" of the business side of the biz.
+Music Supervisors and Music Directors for film, TV and advertising, can have a profoundly positive effect on the careers of songwriters and musicians.
 The right placement can bring in significant revenue.
 Sometimes it's up front, sometimes it's a one shot deal, sometimes it's small, but it gets you in the door, and sometimes, it can keep paying you for years to come.
-Is the production quality of your music up to snuff?
-What are they looking for?
-Do you have the sound and style they're looking for?
-If so, how do you get your music into the right hands and ears?
-With Gabe McDonough - VP Music Director, Leo Burnett; Stump Mahoney - Music Producer/Music Supervisor/Radio Producer, Draftfcb; Patrick Hertz - Tinderbox Music; John Sepetys - Sr. Director of A&R, North Star Media; Daniel Holter - Partner, The License Lab; Heather Liberman - Associate, Leavens, Strand, Glover & Adler, LLC (Moderator)
+How are the various deals structured?
+Is the production quality of your music up to snuff and how do you know?
+Do you have the sound and style they are looking for?
+How do you know what they are looking for?
+How do you even get heard?
+With Bonny Dolan - Comma Music (Moderator); Eric David Johnson - Search Party Music; Theo Aronson - Ooh La La Records; Daniel Holter - The License Lab; Joe Paganelli - Shovelhead Media

 1:00 PM - 2:00 PM - Lakeshore C

 Martin Atkins - Noted musician, author and lecturer.
 Author of "Tour Smart", "Welcome To The Music Business.
 You're F*cked" and "Band Smart".
 Extremely informative and brilliantly entertaining at the same time.
 This guy has pretty much seen it all and done it all as well.

 1:00 PM - 2:00 PM - Gilpatrick B